robin-raymond/zax.io/optional.md

     value2 : String
 }

-// the `valueOptional` is declared as optional and
+// `valueOptional` is declared as optional and defaults to contain
+// uninitialized memory
-// defaults to not being initialized valueOptional : MyType?
+valueOptional : MyType?
+value : MyType

+value.value1 = 5
+value.value2 = "beans"

 // `value` is copy constructed into `valueOptional` reserved space and
 // the optional `valueOptional` now contains valid data